foundersandcoders/romanizer/README.md

 # Defining the problem

-The Romans wrote their numbers using letters;
+The Romans wrote their numbers using letters:

 - 'I' meaning '1',
 - 'V' meaning '5',